Team TotalEnergies

-Team TotalEnergies is a professional road bicycle racing team that competes as a UCI ProTeam in UCI Continental Circuits races, and UCI World Tour races when invited as a wild card entry.
-In previous years, the team was known as Brioches La Boulangère, Bonjour, Bouygues Télécom, Bbox Bouygues Telecom and Europcar.
+Team TotalEnergies is a professional road bicycle racing team that competes as a UCI ProTeam in UCI Continental Circuits races and UCI World Tour races when invited as a wild card entry.
+In previous years, the team was known as Brioches La Boulangère, Bonjour, Bouygues Télécom, Bbox Bouygues Telecom, and Europcar.
 The 2015 season was the last under the sponsorship of Europcar.
-The team has been sponsored by Direct Énergie since 2016.
+The team has been sponsored by Direct Énergie, now Total Direct Énergie since 2016.